 - There is another trusted AD forest that is already using the UPN suffix you also want to use.
 It’s less likely, but still happens.
 Particularly in larger organizations.
 UPN suffixes are used for Kerberos authentication, so in this case having the same two UPN suffixes might break a thing or two.

 - In AAD Connect you can simply change the source of an attribute being synchronized to the cloud as the user identifier.
 You need to adjust attribute flow using synchronization rule editor.

 - If you are using AD FS as an authentication method, you need to configure what is known as Alternate login ID.
 You will get a better overview of it when we cover it in part II.

 And here you are – your users’ identities are in the cloud.
-The first step completed.
-At this point, you might start to ask a question how do you get into this tenant and how your users can log into it?
+The first step is completed.
+At this point, you might start to ask a question on how do you get into this tenant and how can your users log onto it?